-Recommended Pedestrian Master Plan
+Pedestrian Master Plan

-To meet transportation performance standards and serve future growth, the future transportation system needs multi-modal improvements to manage the forecasted travel demand.
+The future transportation system needs multi-modal improvements to meet transportation performance standards, serve future growth and promote pedestrian, bicycle and transit trips.
 The extent of the recommended multi-modal improvements for Happy Valley is significant.
-Future growth can be accommodated with significant investment in transportation improvements.
+Future growth can be accommodated with a significant investment in transportation improvements.